jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 * `--acme-secret-key-name`: secret name used to store the client private key.
 Defaults to `acme-private-key`.
 A new key, hence a new client, is created if the secret does not exist.
 * `--acme-server`: mandatory, starts a local server used to answer challenges from the acme environment.
 This option should be provided on all haproxy-ingress instances to the certificate signing work properly.
 * `--acme-token-configmap-name`: the configmap name used to store temporary tokens generated during the challenge.
 Defaults to `acme-validation-tokens`.
 Such tokens need to be stored in k8s because any haproxy-ingress instance might receive the request from the acme environment.
+* `--acme-track-tls-annotation`: defines if ingress objects with annotation `kubernetes.io/tls-acme: "true"` should also be tracked.
+Defaults to `false`.

 See also: